Common Sleep Disorders

 Snoring

 Snoring is a common problem.
 It affects up to 40% of men and 20% of women on a regular basis.
 It gets worse with age and weight gain.
 Someone who snores can disturb their partner's sleep.
 This can cause distress for both of them.
-Many regular snorers also have obstructive sleep apnoea.
+As well, many regular snorers also have obstructive sleep apnoea.

 Obstructive Sleep Apnoea (OSA)

-This means losing your ability to breathe freely.
-It happens over and over while asleep.
+This means losing your ability to breathe freely during sleep.
+It can happen over and over while asleep.
 It is caused by a narrow, floppy throat.
 Most people who have sleep apnoea snore too.
-The period when the sleeper has trouble breathing ends with them waking up.
-This arousal is often very brief with no memory of it.
-But arousing over and over like this disrupts sleep and causes excessive tiredness during the day.
+The period when the sleeper has trouble breathing often ends with them waking up.
+This awakening is normally very brief with no memory of it.
+But waking over and over like this can disrupt sleep and cause excessive tiredness during the day.
 There are treatments that work.
 These include weight loss, cutting down on alcohol, dental devices and Continuous Positive Airway Pressure (CPAP) therapy.

 Sleep Hypoventilation

 The muscles that we use to breathe need to be told to do so by the brain.
-When we sleep, there is less drive to do this from the brain.
+When we sleep, the brain does not send these messages as strongly.
 This means that people who have breathing muscles that are weak or under excessive load from severe lung disorders or obesity may not breathe strongly enough during sleep.
 This is known as sleep hypoventilation.
 With no treatment, this can lead to breathing and heart failure during the day.
 Devices to help breathing during sleep will work in treating this.
 This treatment is called non-invasive positive pressure ventilation.

 Restless Legs Syndrome (RLS)